 Your Next Steps: Embracing the AI Advantage

-The AI agents revolution in software development isn't coming—it's here.
+The AI agents revolution in software development isn't coming.
+It's here.
 Organizations that act now will capture competitive advantages that compound over time.
 Those that wait will find themselves increasingly unable to compete on speed, cost, or innovation.

 Immediate Action Plan

-For Development Teams:
+For Development Teams

 - Experiment with AI coding tools (GitHub Copilot, Cursor, Claude Code)